Bring Symphony Musicians to You

 Travel to the icy peaks of Norway in this lively, humorous tale in which you’ll meet a brave troll; an adventurous, lovable dinosaur; a princess; an evil sorcerer and more!

-A group of gifted musicians and a narrator weave together storytelling and beautiful music by the romantic Scandinavian composers Jean Sibelius and Edvard Grieg.
+A group of gifted musicians and a narrator weave together storytelling and beautiful music by the romantic Scandinavian composers Jean Sibelius and Edward Grieg.
 Audience members take part in this exciting, inspiring story as they are introduced to the members of the string family.
 Audience participation includes moving to the music, dancing and conducting.

-Instrumentation: String quartet or trio (two violins, viola and cello, or violin, viola and cello)
+Instrumentation: string quartet or trio (two violins, viola and cello, or violin, viola and cello)

 Program length: 45–60 minutes, including Q&A time

-Target audiences: Pre-school, elementary- and middle-school students, families
+Target audiences: pre-school, elementary- and middle-school students, families

 Musical concepts discussed: String-instrument construction and sound production, range of pitch and its relationship to instrument size, how the personality of each instrument shapes its function in the group, the effect of music on emotions, relationship between tempo and movement

-Repertoire and composers: Arrangements of various works by Edward Grieg (1843–1907) and Jean Sibelius (1865–1957)
+Repertoire and composers: Arrangements of various works by Sibelius and Grieg

-Musical genres: Romantic music, music of Scandinavian composers
+Musical genres: Romantic, music of Scandinavian composers

 All programs are subject to change.